Books

 Whether in the Venetian footsteps of Vivaldi, at the birth of the Owen and Sassoon violins or the scoring of a Sam Peckinpah film, these poems present a wealth of musical scenarios, all interconnected in their themes, tonality and form.
 Their reverberations reach across time and space, from England and Italy to the Australian outback, with the visual arts also in the mix.
 And yet the core of this book is deeply personal, the poet present as ten-year-old boy, lover, father, grandfather – or anachronistic witness – at the various trials of life through which creativity and even humour somehow flourish.

-Forthcoming from Recent Work Press, September 2022
+Recent Work Press, 2022

 Read L’ Ospedale della Pietà from Amplitude